All twin moms know that there are certain difficulties and challenges that only mom of twins will understand.

 Let’s face it- parenting is hard in general.

-But there are CERTAIN things- both challenges and joys- that you can only understand if you’re living the twin mom life 😉
+But there are CERTAIN things- both challenges and joys- that, whether you have identical twins or fraternal twins, you will only understand if you’re living the twin mom life 😉

 *Post contains affiliate links.